josepharielct/LocalRAG/README.md

 ## Note
 This projects requires a CUDA-compatible GPU to run

+# To-Do
+- [ ] Enable the chatbot to respond using query history as well
+- [ ] Improve text preprocessing to get better RAG performance
+- [ ] Integrate a re-ranker model to get better RAG results
+- [ ] Improve prompt

 # Contributions
 1. Many thanks to Daniel Bourke for the video guidance on this project